cstroie/DokuLLM/lib/plugins/dokullm/README.md

 - **Grammar**: Correct grammar and spelling errors
 - **Summarize**: Create concise summaries of longer texts
 - **Conclusion**: Generate well-structured conclusions based on content
+- **Analyze**: Perform detailed analysis of text content
+- **Continue**: Continue writing from the current text
 - **Translate**: Translate text to different languages

+## Metadata Support

+The plugin supports metadata tags that can be added to pages to provide context for LLM processing:

+- `~~LLM_TEMPLATE:page:id~~` - Specify a template page to use as reference
+- `~~LLM_EXAMPLES:page1:id,page2:id~~` - Specify example pages for reference

+These metadata tags help the LLM understand the context and style of the content being processed.

 ## Requirements